artem4444/este/README.md

 we use single JSON for all plots in our page
 JSON serves like a runtime hub for all our plots

+## Plotly Plots
+plots are rendered in the same order as they are in the JSON

+    @staticmethod #belongs to the class itself rather than to instances of the class
+    #code would always work same way without @staticmethod , just little bit slower

+    if __name__ == "__main__":
+    can always be used for module test purpose: doesn't affect program's runtime at all

 ## PlotsJSON():
 1. handle processing data for all existing Plotly plots: connect plots' python dictionaries into single JSON file storing them all
 2. fully service the Plots JSON

-PlotsJSON initialises the Plots JSON file itself and serves it's runtime while it itself is running
+*PlotsJSON initialises plots.json itself and serves it's runtime while it itself is running*

 ###### save_data
 save plot data to JSON file